 Unlike physical clothing, though, our spiritually clothing doesn’t wear out and become permanently stained.

 “Though outwardly we are wasting away, yet inwardly we are being renewed day by day.”
 (2 Corinthians 4:16)

 How are we renewed daily?

 - Encouraged by the hope of eternity.
 No matter what happens in this life, we have the promise of eternity.
 Be encouraged by and focus on this truth.

 - Strengthened by the resurrection power of Christ.
 Christ conquered death.
 Is there anything going on in your life more powerful than death?

 A transformation of the mind happens when we focus on and allow the Holy Spirit to work this daily renewal within us.
 The result?

-“Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
+“Do not conform to the pattern of this world but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is — his good, pleasing and perfect will.”
 (Romans 12:2)

 We get to choose what we wear, both physically and spiritually, which determines our thoughts.
-And a power greater than death washes clean any stain that gets on the spiritual clothing we choose to wear.
+A power greater than death washes clean any stain that gets on the spiritual clothing we choose to wear.
 This daily renewal serves to transform our thinking, which leads us to pleasing God with our attitudes, actions and words.